xiaomingfu2013/LinearNoiseApproximation.jl/README.md

     d1, P --> ∅
 end
 ```

-Here the system size `Ω` is integrated in the system (propensities), you can simply obtain the LNA system by calling
+Here the system size `Ω` is integrated into the system (propensities).

+With LinearNoiseApproximation.jl, you can now simply obtain the LNA system by
+calling

 ```julia
 LNAsys = LNASystem(rn)
 ```
-then solving the LNA by
+This system can be solved with [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl)

 ```julia
 @variables v0, v1, d0, d1, Ω
 rates = [v0=>4.0,v1=>10.0,d0=>1.0,d1=>1.0,Ω=>5.0]